programminghistorian/jekyll/en/author-guidelines.md

 Authors retain copyright and grant the journal the right of first publication, with the work simultaneously licensed under the Creative Commons - Attribution 4.0 International [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en) License.
 Authors have permission to publish and distribute their work online in institutional/disciplinary repositories or on their personal homepage.

 We ask authors and translators to complete [a declaration form](/assets/forms/Authorial-copyright-and-publishing-rights.pdf) to acknowledge copyright and grant permission to publish.
+Please send it to our [Publishing Assistant](mailto:admin@programminghistorian.org).

 ### Write for a Global Audience
 *Programming Historian* readers live all around the world.
 Authors can and should take steps to write their lesson accessibly for as many people as possible.
 Follow these global-facing guidelines: